jansmolders86/mediacenterjs/README.md

 Once you specify the location of your music, the music will look in the specified directory for mp3 files.
 The I3d Tag will be used to determine the correct album information.
 If no correct ID3tag is found, the folder name will be used to determine the artist/album.

+Little side note, the way the ID3tag is used still needs to be improved, so compilation albums could give a mismatch.

-If you add an image in the directory and name it appropriately this image will be used by the music player.
+If you add an image in the directory and name it appropriately, this image will be used by the music player as the cover art.

 So if it is a single like a live recording or a mixtape, just add an image with exactly the same name as the mp3 in the same directory.
 For example: